SamHCoco/Spring-APIs/Aircraft-API/README.md

 To return all aircrafts in the database which operate in the specified sector, make a HTTP GET request to the following endpoint:
 ```
 GET http://localhost:8080/api/aircrafts/{sector}

-For example, to get all military aircrafts in the database, we use the following endpoint:
+For example, to get all military aircrafts in the database,
+a GET request is sent the following endpoint:
 http://localhost:8080/api/aircrafts/military
 ```